C-Stein/node-milestones/02-db-driven-applications/exercises/02-http-server.md

 Finally, adding an event listener callback for the ["request" event](https://nodejs.org/api/http.html#http_event_request) allows us to execute code based on each request.

 Inside this callback, we will receive two arguments.
 A [request object](https://nodejs.org/api/http.html#http_class_http_incomingmessage) and a [response object](https://nodejs.org/api/http.html#http_class_http_serverresponse) respectively.
+Most of the time you will see these referred to as `req` and `res` in the callback function.
 In the following example, we will log the requested url and  respond with "OK" using the `end` method for each incoming request.

 The most important thing to gather from the docs for those two objects is that they are streams.
 The request object works very much like a Readable Stream and the response object works like a Writeable Stream.